 In each case we’re breaking a bond at carbon and forming a new bond at carbon.
 In other words the carbon has swapped partners.

 Let’s take the first reaction and ask the second key question when understanding a new reaction: where are the electrons in our starting materials?

-We have an electron rich species (the oxygen) forming a bond with an electron poor species (the carbon attached to the Cl).
+We have an electron rich species (the oxygen) forming a bond with an electron poor species (the carbon attached to the Chlorine).
 Using relative electronegativities to understand reactivity, and knowing that opposite charges attract, and that electrons flow from negative to positive, it’s easy to imagine an interaction between these two atoms.

 Third question: how do these electrons move, then?